-Learn Spanish with Music (Preschool and Elementary): Themes, Songs and Lesson Ideas
+Learn Spanish with Music: Themes, Songs and Lesson Ideas for Preschool and Elementary

 Music is one of the most powerful tools to teach a foreign language to young learners!
 It instantly fills the room with smiles, gets kids on their feet, and inspires them to become a part of whatever they are listening to.
 Teaching your child Spanish through music will boost their memory of new vocabulary, improve their pre-reading skills through rhyming, and promote the development of essential communication skills.
 While there are many teaching methods to choose from, this guide will show you how to use theme-based learning with music.
 This combination promotes higher-level learning that produces longer-lasting results.